31 May 2023

 11. Sample Tax Calculations

-The following is based on the tax laws of the canton of Zurich, Zug, Lucerne, Vaud, and Geneva as well as on Federal tax.
+The following is based on the tax laws of the canton of Zurich, Zug, Lucerne, Vaud, and Geneva as well as the FTL.

 Example 1:

-A single taxpayer resident in the canton and city of Zurich, without children, no religious denomination and a gross salary income of CHF 150,000 would pay the following income taxes (gross to net sample calculation):
+A single taxpayer resident in the canton and city of Zurich, without children, no religious denomination and a gross salary income of CHF 150’000 would pay the following income taxes:

 Yield on assets - -